wiseman-timelord/Chat-VulkanLlama/README.md

 Status: Beta.
 Prompts still broken...
 * Heavy updates dropping today, hopefully complete program for tonight.
 Have updated, future plans and output displays below, rest of content on this page need updating.
 * With regards to the broken prompts, while thats the part people want to see work most, its also abstract work that I may leave til last.
 * I decided CLBlas is of no interest to me, as I have 1 x 8GB graphics card, and when I use it for LLM, the whole system is BAD.
-Someone buy me a lower power 32GB-64GB card with built in fan for desktop, and it would be of interest, not really interested in power hog cards.
+Someone buy me a lower power 32GB-64GB card with built in fan for desktop, and it would be of interest, but, considering the power consumption, I would probably need new PSU too.

 ### DESCRIPTION:
 This is a, Llama 2 language model and llama-cpp, based chatbot/agent framework, it uses, python scripts and prompts and a '.yaml', to produce context aware conversations.
 Producing a framework for creation of other future Llama 2 based projects intended to be produced through forks.
 Llama2Robot should be compitent at the task of, reading and creating, files with multi-line output.